dskarlatos/JamaisVu/scripts/README.md

-These scripts take four positional arguments: `benchmark name`, `interval ID`, `study name`, and `config name`. `study name` and `config name` are strings that indicate the study that the execution belongs to and the configuration used by the execution.
+These scripts take four positional arguments: `benchmark name`, `interval ID`, `study name`, and `config name`. `study name` and `config name` are strings that indicate which study the execution belongs to and the configuration used by the execution.
 The simulation output directory will be
 ```$GEM5_ROOT/output/<study name>/<config name>/<benchmark>/<interval ID>```.
 Please refer to this [Document](https://www.gem5.org/documentation/learning_gem5/part1/gem5_stats/)
 about understanding gem5 output and stats.

-These four scripts take some common optional arguments, such as the total number of
+These four scripts share some common optional arguments, such as the total number of
 instructions to simulate.
 Each script also has some unique optional arguments,
 please refer to the help information of each script for more details.

 ## Submit Jobs for the Entire SPEC2017 Suite
-We also provide a script `submit`, which submits jobs to [HTCondor](https://research.cs.wisc.edu/htcondor/)
+We provide a script `submit`, which submits jobs to [HTCondor](https://research.cs.wisc.edu/htcondor/)
 for a given study and configuration, and launch execution for every SPEC2017 SimPoint checkpoint.

 `submit` takes as inputs a configuration file or a list of configuration files.